 Material is reviewed in a variety of formats, including case conferences, lectures, small group discussions, online modules, video reviews, wet labs and simulations.
 Not all material is presented by the ophthalmology faculty; several visiting speakers, both from within the Dartmouth community and from other institutions, present throughout the year.
 Moreover, residents themselves will be frequent presenters at conferences.

-This is the core resident teaching conference, scheduled for most Tuesday, Wednesday, Thursday and Friday mornings.
-The full didactic curriculum is presented over 18 months; the core content will be reviewed twice over the course of PGY2-4.
+This is the core resident teaching conference, scheduled for most weekday mornings.
+The full didactic curriculum is presented over 18 months; the core content will be reviewed twice throughout the PGY-2, PGY-3, and PGY-4 years.
 All faculty and some visiting experts share in presenting the curriculum at morning conference, depending on topic.
 Residents are occasionally the lead presenters.

-This is run by Dr. Nikhil Batra, and meets in the mornings twice a month.
+This meets in the mornings twice a month and is attended by both residents and faculty members.
 This is primarily a case presentation conference, featuring unexpected outcomes, problematic care and system errors, as well as a forum to discuss process improvement methodologies and to work on quality improvement projects.

 This conference is held once a month, with participation of the regional ophthalmology/optometry community.
-The full faculty usually attends.
 Faculty, residents, and occasional visiting speakers present.
 These are typically longer format presentations, enlivened with questions and group discussion.

 This is designed as a more social, less formal meeting, held every few months over supper in faculty homes or at local restaurants.
-The full faculty usually attends.
-Residents will select relevant and interesting journal articles and articles will be assigned by the faculty before the meeting for residents to present, followed by group discussion.
+Residents, faculty, and clinic staff all attend!
+Residents will work with faculty before the meeting to select relevant and interesting journal articles to present followed by group discussion.

-In June, PGY-2 residents will attend 2 weeks of the Lancaster Course in Waterville, Maine.
+In June of PGY-2 or July of PGY-3, residents will virtually attend the Lancaster Course hosted by Mass Eye and Ear, HMS.
 The course presents a formal review of optics, anatomy, and ophthalmic pathology.

-In the spring, PGY-3 residents will attend this weekend course at Massachusetts Eye and Ear, joining other residents from New England in a proctored wet-lab and simulation experience designed to advance their cataract surgical skills.
+In the spring of PGY-3, residents will attend this weekend course at Massachusetts Eye and Ear Infirmary, joining other residents from New England in a proctored wet-lab and simulation experience designed to advance their cataract surgical skills.